data-edwin/DrinkoAnalysis-Excel/README.md

 	- Cost of Goods Sold
 	- Distribution
 	- Warehousing

-ANALYSIS/REPORT
+***

+### ANALYSIS

 1. Mapping - I first separated the period field into two different columns of month and year using the RIGHT and LEFT function

-2. Structure - Created another sheet called Analysis where I outlined all the metrics that will be calculated.
+2. Structure - Created another sheet called 'Analysis' where I outlined all the metrics that will be calculated.

 3. Formating and Formulars - I customized the layout and appearance of the table and inserted the various formulars so that as soon as I reference my data source, the values auto-populate.

 4. Pivot Table - I created a pivot table from the data source in a new sheet.
 Then I populated it with the columns showing years and months and the rows showing brands.
 The values in the cells include the sum of all the values from the financial fields of the data source.

-5. GETPIVOTDATA - The GETPIVOTDATA is the excel function I used and customized to extract relevant and specific information from the pivot table into the analysis sheet.
+5. ```GETPIVOTDATA``` - The GETPIVOTDATA is the excel function I used and customized to extract relevant and specific information from the pivot table into the analysis sheet.

 6. Slicers - With the report ready, I inserted slicers to help customize or narrow down the information displayed on the table.
 Slicers inserted were for months, brand, size, pack, client and client type.
 I then formatted the slicers to taste.

+***
-DASHBOARD
+### DASHBOARD

 I went on to build a dashboard to visialize client preferences as well as sales data.
 Even though Drinko is a B2B enterprise, we will need to see what clients prefer in terms of brand, size.
 It will also need to see how much sales volume each of it's clients make.